 Monitoring of employees by employers is a relatively unexplored area of the law, especially with regard to new technologies like GPS-enabled smartphones.
 Courts have issued some rulings regarding GPS monitoring by public employers.
 New York’s highest court, for example, ruled that a public employer could place a GPS tracking device on an employee’s car without obtaining a warrant.
 Cunningham v.
 N.Y.
 Dept. of Labor, 21 N.Y.3d 515 (2013).
 That case involved an investigation targeting a specific employee, who was suspected of falsifying time records.
 The current case involves a private employer and general monitoring of all employees.

 The plaintiff is claiming invasion of privacy and intrusion into private affairs, wrongful termination, and violations of Cal.
 Labor Code § 1102.5, which prohibits employers from retaliating against employees who “refus[e] to participate in any activity that would result in a violation of state or federal statute…or regulation.”
 She is bringing a claim under California’s Private Attorney General Act, Cal.
 Labor Code § 2698 et seq., which allows an employee to bring a civil suit for violations of state labor laws.
 She also alleges unfair business practices in violation of her rights.
 Cal.
 Bus. & Prof. Code § 17200.

-Civil litigation attorney James G. Schwartz has represented businesses and business owners in the Bay Area in a wide variety of litigation and transactional matters for over 38 years.
-To schedule a free and confidential consultation with a knowledgeable and experienced advocate, contact us today online or at (925) 463-1073.
+Cirrus Law PC has represented businesses and business owners in the Bay Area in a wide variety of litigation and transactional matters for over 38 years.
+To schedule an initial confidential consultation with a knowledgeable and experienced advocate, contact us today online or at (925) 463-1073.

 More Blog Posts: